-Forum for the Future was founded in 1996 by three leading figures of the UK environment movement with a mission to accelerate change to a sustainable way of living.
+Forum for the Future was founded in 1996 by three leading figures of the UK environment movement with a mission to accelerate change to a sustainable future.

-To achieve their shared vision, founders Paul Ekins, Sara Parkin and Jonathon Porritt wanted Forum to centre its work on finding practical ways for public and private organisations to contribute.
+To achieve their shared vision, founders Paul Ekins, Sara Parkin and Jonathon Porritt wanted Forum to centre its work on finding practical ways for public and private organisations to contribute to sustainable development.
 This positive, collaborative and innovative spirit has shaped Forum's work ever since.

 Today, the non-profit is led by chief executive Sally Uren, who took over in 2013, and employs 80 people in three continents.
-Sara Parkin and Jonathon Porritt remain closely involved, while Paul Ekins has returned to academia.
+Sara Parkin and Jonathon Porritt remain closely involved as Founder Directors, while Paul Ekins has returned to academia.